How to open a bank account in India from the US

 Looking for a smart way to manage your money when you relocate to India?
 Or maybe you need a simple way to hold and exchange INR?

 This guide runs through what you need to know about opening an INR account, including the documents you need, eligibility and the common costs.
-We’ll also take a look at how non-resident accounts from traditional banks stack up against modern alternatives, like Wise.
+We’ll also take a look at how non-resident accounts from banks stack up against alternatives, like Wise or Revolut.

 What documents do I need?